 It's important to keep in mind that all children develop differently and at their own pace; however if your concerns about your child's development persist, call your health care provider, community health clinic or Public Health Nurse to inquire about an evaluation for your child.

 Every state has an early intervention program serving eligible families with children from birth to their third birthday.
 In California this program is called Early Start.
-California also has another program, Prevention Resource and Referral Services (PRRS), for some families whose children are not eligible for Early Start, but do meet the PRRS referral criteria.
+Parents Helping Parents serves as the Family Resource Center for for Early Start families in Santa Clara County.